neaqx/thecitymaster/README.md

     * Primary colors used on the website: ![Color Scheme](/assets/images/colorscheme.png)

  * Typography
-    * Nova font is the main font used throughout the website.
+    * Playfair Display is the main font used throughout the website.

  * Wireframes
     * Pen and paper in the Ipad: simple and effective.